 Studying Written Artefacts: Challenges and Perspectives

-The conference will take place over three days of panel presentations structured in two parallel sessions, on 27–29 September 2023; an additional programme will be duly announced.
+The conference will take place over three days of panel presentations structured in three parallel sessions, on 27–29 September 2023; an additional programme will be duly announced.

 For a long time, researchers have debated when writing was invented and written artefacts first produced.
 They have asked whether this was a peculiarity of homo sapiens and what writing actually is, considering whether posing such a question is, in fact, methodologically possible.
 Most researchers can agree that the invention and use of writing has had such a profound impact on the history of humanity that its consequences continue even in the most sophisticated digital applications, even though manuscripts and writings still remain with us.